 The series takes place 20 Minutes into the Future where the public can join in a virtual fighting game called "Hero Battles".
-To be able to participate in these games, they must use special fighting hero suit-type armor called Bankfons G or Hero-Gis in Japanese.
+To be able to participate in these games, they must use special fighting hero suit-type armor called Bankfons G suit or Hero-Gis in Japanese.
 It centers on a young elementary student named Kaito Gosho, who ended up signing a business contract to secure a Bankfons G suit called Enter the Speed since he is willing to help others to resolve their problems.
-However, the contact also forces Kaito to take the responsibility of paying a 10 Billion Yen debt.
+However, the contact also forces Kaito to take the responsibility of paying a 10 billion yen debt.
 To help solve the problem Kaito got himself into, he decides to enter Hero Battles and win money from the various matches to pay off the debt when he can.
 Kaito is later helped by his friends, who also enter the games.
-As they got in more Hero Battles games, they later get involved in a conspiracy that threatens the survival of the game, which dates back from when Hero Battles were first created.
+As they got into more Hero Battles games, they later get involved in a conspiracy that threatens the survival of the game, which dates back to when Hero Battles were first created.

-A Work In Progress.
+A work in progress.
 Anyone is welcome to help improve the article.

 Hero Bank provides examples of: